Lab Director

 Jessi earned her B.S. in Biopsychology, Cognition, and Neuroscience from the University of Michigan in 2016.
 She’s interested in assessment and early intervention for various developmental delays and is attending the University of Victoria to pursue a Ph.D. in clinical psychology with a specialization in neuropsychology.

-Julia graduated from the University of Michigan with a degree in statistics and actuarial mathematics.
+Julia graduated from the University of Michigan with a degree in statistics and actuarial mathematics and was a lab manager from Spring 2015-Summer 2018.
 She is interested in the self-perceptions of addictive eating, especially pertaining to age and gender.
-She plans to attend medical school and become a primary care physician so that she can identify and work with patients facing issues such as disordered eating.
+Julia earned an MD from Wayne State University in 2022.

 Alumni